Reset VMware Lifecycle Manager depot in vCenter Server Appliance 6.5/6.7/7.0/8.0/9.x

 # service-control --start vmware-updatemgr

-Note: Logging out and back into the vSphere Web Client maybe required to see the change to the environment.
+• Logging out and back into the vSphere Web Client may be required to see the change.

-Note: For vSAN environments this will also remove the vSAN default baselines.
-These baselines are recreated automatically when there is a configuration change to vSAN such as add/remove a host/disk or an update to the HCL DB.
+• For vSAN environments, this will also remove the vSAN default baselines.
+These baselines are re-created automatically when there is a configuration change to vSAN such as add/remove a host/disk or an update to the HCL DB.
 The vSAN cluster can still be updated without the vSAN default baselines.

-Workaround to reset the DB if NSX-T is installed in a vLCM-enabled cluster (applicable for vCenter Server Appliance 7.0 U1 and beyond).
+To reset the Update Manager database if NSX-T is installed in a vLCM-enabled cluster (applicable for vCenter Server Appliance 7.0 U1 and beyond).

 1. Log into vCenter

-2. Right Click on Vcenter in inventory tab.
+2. Right click on vCenter in the Inventory tab.

 3. Click New Cluster

-4. You must select "Import image from existing host" so you don't have to add a host to the cluster
+4. Make sure to select "Import image from existing host" to avoid having to add a host to the cluster.

 2. From the NSX Manager UI, configure NSX on the cluster created in step 1.
 This will ensure the NSX depot gets uploaded to the VC again.

-1. Go to the Hosts and Clusters Tab in the NSX UI
+1. In the NSX UI, go to the Hosts and Clusters tab.

-2. Find the New empty cluster, and put a check next to it.
+2. Locate the new empty cluster and check the box next to it.

-The NSX depot gets uploaded to VC when NSX is configured on a vLCM cluster only if the depot is not already present.
-So, if the reset-db script removes this depot from VC, then this depot can be uploaded again by creating an empty vLCM cluster and enabling NSX on that cluster.
+The NSX depot gets uploaded to vCenter when NSX is configured on a vLCM cluster only if the depot is not already present.
+So, if the reset-db script removes this depot from vCenter, then this depot can be uploaded again by creating an empty vLCM cluster and enabling NSX on that cluster.

 Additional Information